 It’s no secret that I love Microsoft products both inside and outside the classroom- I’m even a Microsoft Office Master Specialist!
-Over the years, I have learned a lot about how to make accessible documents in Word, and today will be sharing what I have learned.
-For more on my accommodations for print materials in the classroom, read this.
+Over the years, I have learned a lot about how to create accessible documents in Microsoft Word, and today will be sharing what I have learned.

-Use sans-serif fonts when creating documents.
+Use sans-serif fonts when creating accessible documents in Microsoft Word,.
 This means ditching Times New Roman and similar fonts, and choosing to use Arial or other clear to read fonts for assignments.
 For students who have trouble distinguishing letters, Comic Sans is also a great choice, because each letter looks different and is weighted.
 For another alternative, try OpenDyslexic.

 Should I use bold text?